Nrosa01/js-editor-gui/README.md

 - Array Labels
 - Simple API

+# Interface

+There is a bottom bar that allows you to add an object, clear the board, save to file and load from file in that order.
+You can zoom the canvas with control + mouse wheel and pan it with the middle mouse button.
+You can also use control + and control - to zoom.
+That's all the GUI the app currently have apart from the windows.
+This will change in futures, very futures updates (once the core is totally finished and stable).

 # How to create a module

 This app takes js modules.
 It must provide a default export.
 Only the default export is used.
 If the object uses other items from the module, it will fail.
 There is some error handling, but it's not perfect.
 If you manage to make the app crash it will ask you if you want to delete local storage, if you do, it will reset the app.
 I recommend you to save the board every once in a while.